nus-cs2103-AY2425S1/ip/docs/README.md

 ![Ui.png](Ui.png)

 Papagu is a chatbot designed to help you manage your tasks.
-It is operated via a command line interface with a GUI to show you some nice images :D
+It is operated via a command line interface with a gui to show you some nice images :D
 There are three types of tasks that Papagu can help you manage: todos, deadlines, and events.

 ## Adding todos